ProLogium Technology Releases Video Showcasing World's First Giga-Level Factory for Lithium Ceramic Batteries

 Explore the Revolutionary Processes and Exclusive Technologies Behind Lithium Ceramic Batteries

-TAOYUAN, June 20, 2024 /PRNewswire/ -- ProLogium Technology, the first to mass-produce lithium ceramic batteries and a leader in next-generation battery technology, has released a video highlighting its first giga-level factory for lithium ceramic batteries in Guanyin District, Taoyuan.
-This video showcases ProLogium's state-of-the-art battery manufacturing processes and exclusive patented technologies at this facility, which was inaugurated in January.
-This significant milestone demonstrates ProLogium's success in transitioning from pilot-scale to full-scale production, proving their capability to mass-produce lithium ceramic batteries.
-In 2024, they are ready to deliver C-samples to global automotive industry clients from this brand-new facility in Taoyuan, commonly known as the Taoke plant.
+TAOYUAN, June 21, 2024 /PRNewswire/ -- ProLogium Technology, the pioneer in mass-producing lithium ceramic batteries, has released a video showcasing its cutting-edge giga-level factory in Guanyin District, Taoyuan.
+This facility, which started operations in January, marks a significant milestone as ProLogium transitions to full-scale production.
+In 2024, the factory, known as the Taoke plant, will start delivering C-samples to global automotive clients.

-ProLogium has disrupted the technology in the lithium-ion battery industry, which has been adopted for over 30 years, by replacing the traditional polymer separator film with a ceramic separator.
-This breakthrough has overcome the inherent limitations of the old lithium-ion battery structure and led to the development of an innovative battery architecture with two substrates "sandwiching" the cathode, ceramic separator, and anode, supported by ProLogium's exclusive Logithium™ technology on the sides.
+ProLogium has revolutionized the lithium-ion battery industry by replacing the traditional polymer separator film with a ceramic separator, overcoming the inherent limitations of conventional battery structures.
+This innovation led to a new battery architecture where two substrates sandwich the cathode, ceramic separator, and anode, supported by ProLogium's exclusive Logithium™ technology, achieving capabilities unattainable by traditional batteries.
 This revolutionary architecture can accommodate more chemical systems and materials, enhancing the battery's energy densities.
-It also enables fast charging from 5% to 60% in just 5 minutes, translating to a range of 300 to 400 kilometers while maintaining a long cycle life under such conditions.
-This new architecture creates a paradigm in which performance and energy density are achieved without trade-off, and supports mass production with streamlined processes, higher efficiency, greater capacity, and improved yield, significantly reducing manufacturing costs.
-This directly challenges the market's long-standing perception that next-generation batteries are "unable to be mass-produced" and "expensive."
+It enables fast charging from 5% to 60% in 5 minutes, translating to a range of 300-400 kilometers while maintaining a long cycle life.
+This achievement is unmatched to date, establishing ProLogium's leading position in the industry and challenging the preconceived notion that next-generation batteries are "expensive" and difficult to "mass-produce".

 Simple is best.
-While it's not easy to achieve simplicity, ProLogium has managed to streamline the 17 core battery processes down to 13.
+ProLogium has managed to streamline the 17 core battery processes down to 13.

 With ProLogium's revolutionary battery architecture and exclusive process technologies, the core production steps for lithium ceramic batteries have been streamlined from the traditional 17 steps to just 13.
 This reduction particularly omits the most time-consuming back-end assembly processes, such as separator film placement, electrolyte injection, vacuum soaking, and degassing.
 This one-stop, automated production line creates commercially competitive next-generation batteries for the market.